 1. Underlying medical conditions

-One of the primary reasons for not getting an erection is an underlying medical condition.
-Certain medical conditions such as diabetes, high blood pressure, and heart disease can affect the blood vessels and nerves that are essential for achieving and maintaining an erection.
-Other conditions that can contribute to ED include obesity, hormonal imbalances, and neurological disorders.
+A medical condition is one of the most common reasons for a missed erection.
+Certain diseases, like diabetes, high blood pressure, and heart disease, can interfere with the blood vessels and nerves that produce and sustain an erection.
+Other causes of ED include obesity, hormonal imbalances, and neurological issues.

 A. Cardiovascular Disease: